Getting Started with Conduit

 Sign in with Google or GitHub

-If the deployment has Google or GitHub OAuth enabled, you can click Sign in with Google or Sign in with GitHub to sign in without a password.
-If your email address matches an existing account, the OAuth provider is linked to that account — your password is not needed and is not affected.
+You can also click Sign in with Google or Sign in with GitHub to sign in without a password.
+If your email address matches an existing account, the OAuth provider is linked to that account; your password is not needed and is not affected.

 If two-factor authentication is enabled on your account you are prompted for a code from your authenticator app before being taken to the dashboard.